SymfonyCasts/symfony5/sfcasts/ep5-security/access-control.md

 For example, suppose you had two access controls like this.
 If we went to `/admin`, that would match the *first* rule and *only* use the first rule.
 It works like
-routing: it goes down the access control list line-by-line and as soon as it finds the *first* match, it stops, and uses *only* that line.
+routing: it goes down the access control list one-by-one and as soon as it finds the *first* match, it stops, and uses *only* that entry.

 This will *help* us later when we deny access to *all* of a section *except* for one URL.
-But for now, just be aware of this!
+But for now, just be aware of it!

 And... that's it.
 Access controls give us a *really* easy way to secure entire sections of our site.
 But it's just *one* way to deny access.
-Soon we'll talk about how we can deny access on a controller-by-controller basis.
+Soon we'll talk about how we can deny access on a controller-by-controller basis, which I really like.

 But before we do, I know that if I try to access this page without `ROLE_ADMIN`, I get the 403 forbidden error.
-But what if I try to access to this page as an *anonymous* user?
+But what if I try to access this page as an *anonymous* user?
 Go to `/logout`?
-Cool.
 We're now *not* logged in.

-Go back to `/admin`.
-Whoa!
+Go back to `/admin` and... whoa!
 An error!

 > Full authentication is required to access this resource.